Blazing fast inference

 Accelerate token generation across LLMs, CNNs, and Transformers with minimal latency.
 Up to 10× faster on production workloads.

-Optimized for NVIDIA GPUs (H100, A100, L40s), AMD CPUs, Apple M-series, and Raspberry Pi.
+Optimized for NVIDIA, AMD, Intel, ARM, and Qualcomm — H100-class GPUs to Apple M-series and Raspberry Pi.
 Same engine, every device class.

 Plug seamlessly into your AI workflows — chatbots, OCR, real-time document processing, voice agents, agentic pipelines.